 Your child has been struggling in school, and at home, for what seems like forever.
 Grades are slipping, frustrations are escalating, the word “can’t” has been popping up a lot more, and every day you send them to school and pray they’ll make it through without another outburst.

 Finally, you bring it up with your pediatrician, who asks all kinds of questions about your child’s behavior, nutrition, and sleep patterns.
 You fill out tons of paperwork, and even let the teacher fill out a bunch … cause it’s nice to share, right?

 Once all the information is gathered, turned in, and evaluated, you see the doctor again.
 It’s official.
 Your child has ADHD.

-After discussing medication options, social skills classes, and various types of therapy, your head starts to spin.
+After discussing medication options and other ADHD treatment options, like social skills classes and various types of therapy, your head starts to spin.
 The initial feeling of relief that came from getting answers starts to wear off and it sinks in.
 This is kind of a big deal!

 You leave the office with stacks of helpful information and a determination to read it all as soon as possible.
 But you don’t.
 The kids need fed, homework needs done, the house is a mess…

 Don’t worry!
 There are a lot of ways you can help your child at this point, but you don’t have to do them all today.
 I encourage you to make an effort to get through all that info little by little, but in the meantime, let’s talk about that 504.There are lots of ways to help your ADHD child, but you don't have to do them ALL today.
 Click To Tweet

 What is a 504 Plan?